darolishes/neuroflow/.ai/story-2.story.md

 ## Dev Notes

 - The Project Starter Template already includes basic authentication with Supabase, but it needs to be enhanced with ADHD-friendly UI and additional features
-- ShadcnUI components will be used for all forms to ensure consistent styling
+- ShadcnUI login-04 block has been installed using `npx shadcn@latest add login-04`
+- The login-04 block provides a modern, split-screen layout with social login options
+- The login form needs to be connected to Supabase authentication
 - Client-side validation will be implemented to provide immediate feedback to users
 - Error messages will be designed to be clear and non-distracting for users with ADHD
-- Consider implementing social login options in the future
+- Social login options (Google, Apple) should be implemented to simplify the login process

 ## Chat Command Log

-Initial creation of the story file.
+- Initial creation of the story file
+- Added ShadcnUI login-04 block using `npx shadcn@latest add login-04`